hungcq/knowledge-repo/IT/aws/solution-architect-associate/notes.md

 - Improve performance:
   - For object > 1GB: use Transfer Acceleration
   - For object < 1GB: use CloudFront
+- Strong consistency model for read-after-write when the write is successful
 ## ASG
 - Putting instance in Standby state for maintenance prevents ASG from creating another replacing instance
-- Launch configuration (deprecated): can't specify multiple instance types (eg on-demand & spot)
+- Launch configuration (deprecated):
+  - Can't specify multiple instance types (eg on-demand & spot)
+  - Can't be modified: need to create new launch config & point ASG to that
 - -> Use launch template instead
 - Potential causes of unhealthy instance not terminated:
   - Instance in Impaired status